 So, now I get to celebrate National Doughnut Day with the rest of the world.
 You can’t see me, but I’m doing a little happy jig in the kitchen.
 It’s a great day!

 I stay away from gluten these days as well so I’ve provided a gluten-free option too.
-No one puts gluten-free baby in a corner!
+No one puts a gluten-free baby in a corner!

 So, Happy National Doughnut Day.